 Queer Pin@y Conference at UCLA, US.
 QPC is an annual conference that brings together queer Pilipino and Pilipino Americans and their allies to engage issues relevant to our communities, through workshops, dialogue, art, community building, and celebration.

-Late Non-European Festivals
+The Discontinued Non-European Festivals

 Exposure – Edmonton’s Queer Arts & Culture Festival, Canada is no longer running.
 Exposure was running in the period 2006 – 2013.